AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 > [!NOTE]
 >
-> If you need to upload nested folder hierarchies to AEM, please use [AEM Desktop App upload](LINK)
+> If you need to upload nested folder hierarchies to AEM, please see [Bulk upoad of assets](#bulk-upload)

 <!-- #ENGCHECK I'm assuming this is no longer relevant....
 If yes, this should be removed#
 ### Serial uploads {#serialuploads}